-George W. Hicks, Jr., is counsel at Bancroft PLLC.
+George W. Hicks, Jr., is a partner at Bancroft PLLC.
 He joined Bancroft from Williams & Connolly LLP, where he practiced from 2007 to 2011.
 Mr. Hicks previously served as a law clerk to Chief Justice John G. Roberts, Jr., in the Supreme Court of the United States and Judge Janice R. Brown of the U.S. Court of Appeals for the District of Columbia Circuit.